MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 Crashes.ReportUnhandledExceptions(true, true);
 ```

-Then you can optionally add **one binary** and **one text** attachment to an unhandled exception report by implementing the [GetErrorAttachments](#add-attachments-to-a-crash-or-an-unhandled-exception-report) callback.
+Then you can optionally add attachments to an unhandled exception report by implementing the [GetErrorAttachments](#add-attachments-to-a-crash-or-an-unhandled-exception-report) callback.

 ## Reporting NDK crashes